sifisKoen/sifisKoen/README.md

 - 🔭 I just launched with:
 -->

-- 🌱 I’m currently learning Go lang (I am tring at least)🤣
+- 🌱 I’m currently learning Go lang.
+(I am tring at least)🤣
+- 📘 I’m currently reading for my Cisco CCNA DevNet certification.
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other developers.
 - ⚡ Fun fact: I love geek movies like the LOTR, and I am a big nerd with fantasy books.

 ### Connect with me: